 Exactly when and where they were invented and how they got their name is not exactly known for sure.
 However, there are many theories out there.

-The most commonly told story is that they were invented in the town of Portobello in Scotland.
+The most commonly told story is that this ice cream treat was invented in the town of Portobello in Scotland.

 Now his ice cream shop was located at number 99 on the High Street in Portobello, and legend has it that the number of the shop was given to the ice cream.